Fugitives (1929 film)

 Fugitives is a 1929 Synchronized sound American pre-Code drama film directed by William Beaudine and starring Madge Bellamy, Don Terry and Arthur Stone.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 Future stars Jean Harlow and Virginia Bruce both had small parts in the film.

 Plot

-Alice Carroll (Madge Bellamy), a wholesome chorus girl who lives quietly with her widowed mother (Edith Yorke), works nights at the nightclub of the predatory proprietor Al Barrow (Earle Foxe).
+Alice Carroll, a wholesome chorus girl who lives quietly with her widowed mother, works nights at the nightclub of the predatory proprietor Al Barrow.
 Barrow has been pressing unwanted attentions upon her, and during a heated quarrel Alice is overheard by another chorine threatening to kill him rather than submit.

 That night, Barrow is found dead in his office—shot.
 Alice, stunned, is discovered nearby, standing over his body with a revolver in her hand.
 Circumstantial evidence appears overwhelming.